-Creating a character is hands-down the best part of the acting process: experiencing someone else’s life, being in someone else’s head and finding out what makes them tick.
-Whether the character I’m playing walks on for five seconds or they’re the lead in the story, I will make sure I’ve decided everything about them: what they had for breakfast, their political affiliation and who their third cousin is.
-I can’t help myself!
+In my opinion, creating a character is hands-down the best part of the acting process: experiencing someone else’s life, being in someone else’s head and finding out what makes them tick.
+Whether the character I’m playing walks on for five seconds, or they’re the lead in the story, I will make sure I’ve decided everything about them: what they had for breakfast, their political affiliation and who their third cousin is.
+I just can’t help myself!

 To begin your process, there’s the usual ABC’s you might do for a project that uses a script: script analysis, finding your objective and actions, plotting your beats, mapping out your story arc, etc. You might work out your given circumstances, apply some Stanislavski Method or the like… These are the “non-negotiables of our craft”, dare I say (and I do).

-But once all that work is done, then you can really get your paints out, get up on the floor and start building your character.
-Storytelling is inherent to all of us: acting is an art and creating a character is how you get to show the artistry in your work.
-The unique combination of choices you make—that’s your signature.
+But once that ground work has been laid you can really get your paints out, get up on the floor and start building your character.
+Storytelling is inherent to all of us—and acting is an art that extends on that primal impulse.
+In creating characters to tell a story, you get to put your own personal stamp on how the story might best be told.
+And while that may be informed by words on a page, those choices belong to you.
 I’m not talking making big, crazy oogly-boogly choices in your work for oogly-boogly’s sake.
 You have to make conscious choices (even through trial and error) that help you tell the overall story in the best way possible.

 1. What are the themes of your character’s story?

 Trust me, here: every single time I work on a new script, I tend to underestimate how profoundly having the theme of the story at the front of my mind informs creative choices.
 It helps eliminate the things we don’t need and keeps us in the same story as everyone else we’re performing with.